marianosagua/cinema-spot-backend/README.md

 - `POST /api/roles/assign-role`: Assign a role to a user (Admin only).
 - `GET /api/roles`: Get all roles (Admin only).
-- `GET /api/roles/:id`: Get a rol by ID.
+- `GET /api/roles/:id`: Get a role by ID.
 - `PUT /api/roles/:id`: Update an existing role (Admin only).
 - `DELETE /api/roles/:id`: Delete a role (Admin only).